Global dynamics for the stochastic KdV equation with white noise as initial data: Review of the local well-posedness argument for SKdV

 \noi where $\1$, $\II$, and $\III$ are defined by

 \noi By the dominated convergence theorem with the fact that $f \in H^\al(\R)$, we see that $\lim_{h \to \infty} \1(h) = 0$.
 As for $\II(h)$, integration in $\tau$ yields

 \noi where the second step follows from Hardy's inequality (\cite[Lemma A.2]{Tao}) since $0 \le \al < \frac 12$.
 Noting that $\III(h) = \II(h)$, we see that the term $\III(h)$ also satisfies the bound above.
 Also, the case $h < 0$ follows from an analogous consideration.
 Putting everything together, we conclude \eqref{equiv3}.
+See also Lemma 4.4 in \cite{Bring}.

 \end{remark}

 We conclude this section by stating a lemma on growth of the stochastic convolution~$\Psi$ in~\eqref{psi1} over long time intervals.
 We point out that analogous regularity results were obtained in \cite[Propositions 4.1 and 4.5]{OH4} but they are only for short times.